Bowling shoes are a necessity for bowling, right?

 But it’s not the only factor.

-People also complained about the difficulty of cleaning their shoes, especially when mud gets on them.
+People also complained about the difficulty of cleaning their shoes, especially when mud hits them.

 It becomes impossible to clean between all those little crevices!